 [Textbook] Printed materials on the contents of this class are distributed in class.

 [Prerequisite(s)] Basic knowledge of fluid dyanamics and hydraulics

-[Additional Information] Students can contact with Hosoda by sending e-mail to hosoda.takashi.4w@kyoto-u.ac.jp This class is open in 2012.
+[Additional Information] Students can contact with Hosoda by sending e-mail to hosoda.takashi.4w@kyoto-u.ac.jp This class is not offered in 2015.

 Coastal Wave Dynamics 海岸波動論